-The applicant's report considers the designated European sites that are likely to be impacted by the project, including consideration of direct, indirect and in combination effects.
-As projects that lie out with European sites may still have an impact upon their integrity, particularly in a marine environment where the environment is extremely dynamic and species may be highly mobile, identifying potential zones of influence surrounding Natura sites is a key component.
+The applicant's report considers the designated European sites and species protected by the Birds and Habitats Directives that are likely to be impacted by the project, including consideration of direct, indirect and in combination effects.
+As projects that lie out with European sites may still have an impact upon their integrity, particularly in a marine environment where the environment is extremely dynamic and species may be highly mobile, identifying potential zones of influence surrounding European sites is a key component.